Orange Shirt Day – “The truth is not yet fully told”

 • Phyllis has no Indigenous name, had no naming ceremony, and didn’t learn the dances and Indigenous customs of her people.

 • The intergenerational trauma of the residential school experience continues to this day.
-Phyllis was raised by her aunt because her mother wasn’t able to take care of her.
+Phyllis’ aunt raised her because her mother wasn’t able to take care of her.
 She gave birth to her son at the age of 13.
-Today, her son is grown and raising his own family.
+Today, her adult son is raising his own family.
 The fact that her son is raising his own children is significant.
-It’s the first time in 4 generations of Phyllis’ family that this has been possible.
+It’s the first time in four generations of Phyllis’ family that this has been possible.

 Phyllis quit her job in 2019 to focus full-time on Orange Shirt Day.
-As difficult as her story is to hear, it, and the stories of other survivors, must be told enough times that people will wake up and listen!
+Her story is difficult to hear.
+But it, and the stories of other survivors, must be told enough times that people will wake up and listen!

 7 ways to mark Orange Shirt Day